-From July to December 2016, there were 2 reported deaths for individuals participating in the MO MFP program.
-One person in the Aged target group and one in the PD group.
-The causes of deaths were listed as age related and a heart attack.
+From July to December 2017, there were 4 reported deaths for individuals participating in the MO MFP program.
+All of these individuals were in the PD group.
+The causes of death were listed as natural, due to a fall, being taken off life support by their family and unknown.

-Missouri Money Follows the Person Semi-Annual Evaluation Report - July to December 2016 Summary
+Missouri Money Follows the Person Semi-Annual Evaluation Report - July to December 2017 Summary

-For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 133 individuals.
-This number of transitions has allowed the MO MFP program to meet their annual goal for number of transitions.
-However annual target numbers were not meet for all target groups.
-Target goals for individuals in the Aged and PD groups exceeded annual numbers.
-However, goals for those in the DD and DD/MI groups fell short.
+For this reporting period, the Missouri Money Follows the Person: My Life, My Way, My Community MO (MFP) was able to transition 102 individuals from nursing facilities back to their communities.
+The 102 MO MFP transitions reported for the time-period covered in this report, was not enough to allow the MO MFP Project to reach their annual transition goal.
+While they reached their annual transition target goal for the Aged, they were slightly short on transitions for those with a PD.
+Transitions for those with a DD or a co-morbid condition were below target goals.
+This shortage for the DD target groups was due to the fact that MO has stopped closing large Habilitation Centers for individuals with a DD across the state.
+Because of this, the MO MFP Project will contact the CMMS to adjust projected transition numbers for these groups.
 The training for nursing home staff on Section Q continued to show results.
-For this reporting period, 111 persons were referred to MO MFP using Section Q and 19 of these individuals eventually transitioned back to the community.
-This number is 16% of the total transitions for this reporting period.
+For this reporting period, 138 persons were referred to MO MFP using Section Q and 17 of these individuals eventually transitioned back to the community.
+This number is 17% of the total transitions for this reporting period.

 Both the DHSS and the DMH continue to develop and implement policies and procedures to provide continuity and quality care upon transition for their target groups.
-Both agencies have developed and use web-based tools to help collect data that allows them to assess and monitor individual needs and service delivery.
+Both agencies have developed, and continue to use web-based tools to help collect data that allows them to assess and monitor individual needs and service delivery.
 Among other areas, these systems allow for the monitoring of abuse and neglect, health needs, and the altering of individual supports as needed.

 One continuing area of concern and a primary impediment to community transitions is that of housing.
 Affordable housing continues to be difficult to obtain and local housing agencies have been reluctant to dedicate any housing slots specifically for MFP participants.
 State agencies participating in the MO MFP Project have taken steps in an attempt to address this problem through local and regional meetings with housing authorities and housing developers and local collaborations with subsidized apartment owners and managers.
+Several regional planning meetings on housing were held during this reporting period and future housing conferences were planned.
 Participating agencies are also working with housing developers to help create more universally designed housing throughout the state.
+Creative approaches to housing are being taken as MOHousing continues to pursue options for building universally designed "tiny homes" for individuals seeking affordable housing but not wanting to live in traditional apartments.

 The MO MFP program has hired a housing coordinator and housing specialist to provide assistance in the area of housing.
 The state MFP Director will continue to work with housing agencies to develop housing approaches that will benefit MFP participants.
 A continuing problem area in housing is the assessment of risk for community placements of individuals with histories of alcohol or substance abuse, and severe mental illness.
-Here agencies continue to hold meetings to share knowledge on how these persons can best be transitioned and supported in the community.
+Agencies continue to hold meetings to share knowledge on how these persons can best be transitioned, and supported in the community.